jbeshir/beshir-personal-cluster/README.md

 In principle this project would work as a template for others- a fork, change of project names, and replacing the services and routes and secrets with whatever you want to run should get a ready to deploy infrastructure.
 But this is a learning project, so might be broken in ways I don't know about and is certainly not using idioms effectively yet.

-For dev environment requirements, you need gcloud, Terraform, and Ruby for the tests, and also see the Auth section to be able to authenticate to GCP.
+For dev environment requirements, you need gcloud and Terraform, with openssl and Ruby for the tests, and also see the Auth section to be able to authenticate to GCP.

 Test/production environment requirements before initial deployment: